Ilia-Ko/Audite/README.md

 ## Playlister.py

 Once a local/self-hosted audio library has been established and nicely formatted by `Audite.py`, one would take pleasure of listening to music tracks and sorting them into playlists.
 A playlist may be:
-1. a folder with symbolic links pointing to favourite audiofiles
+1. a folder with symbolic links pointing to favorite audio files
-2. an M3U text file with paths to the same audiofiles
+2. an M3U text file with paths to the same audio files

 When the same playlist is represented by different means (perhaps, on different devices), it soon becomes desirable to synchronize them.

 `Playlister.py` is intended to:
-* **1st scenario:** read symbolic links from a directory, translate them into a listing of audiofiles and update an existing M3U list with their paths
+* **1st scenario:** read symbolic links from a directory, translate them into a listing of audio files and update an existing M3U list with their paths
-* **2nd scenario:** read an existing M3U list, construct symbolic links to audiofiles from its entries and append these into an existing folder
+* **2nd scenario:** read an existing M3U list, construct symbolic links to audio files from its entries and append these into an existing folder
 * optionally sort the M3U list
 * optionally rename symbolic links to get them nicely sorted by Artist, Album, Track no.
 * report the counts of duplicates, broken links, etc. detected in the course of synchronization
 * interactively ask for user intervention in some cases

-Consult `--help` letter and comments within `Playlister.py` for further details on script usage in both scenarios.
+Consult `--help` letter and comment header within `Playlister.py` for further details on script usage in both scenarios.

 ### Dependencies